syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/Header-Configuration.md

 ### Default icons in MasterDetailsPage

-When the backdrop page placed in the [MasterDetailPage](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.masterdetailpage?view=xamarin-forms), Down arrow icon will be used as Menu icon and Up arrow will be used as Close icon.
+When the backdrop page is placed in the [MasterDetailPage](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.masterdetailpage?view=xamarin-forms), the Down arrow icon will be used as Menu icon, and the Up arrow will be used as Close icon.

 ![Down Arrow icon](Header-Configuration-images/DownArrrow.png)